theladygen/reading-notes/Code201/class5.md

 5.**Describe two ways you could add spacing around the characters displayed in an `h1` element.**

-You chould use letter-spacing or word-spacing properties to set the spacing between letters and words in an `h1`.
+You could use letter-spacing or word-spacing properties to set the spacing between letters and words in an `h1`.

 ## Things I Want to Know More About